jayleenli/jayleenli/README.md

 ### Wow a readme 👋
 😄 Pronouns: she/hers
 🧙 Check out my [personal site](https://jayleenli.github.io/) for more detailed info of the stuff I have done.
 Most projects are public but I have a few that are privated for security reasons.
 ⚡ Fun fact: I like turtles!
-I also like to make 3D models for 3D printing + 3D art in my spare time
+I also like to make 3D models for 3D printing + 3D art in my spare time.
+A hacker/builder at heart.

 [![Jayleen's GitHub stats](https://github-readme-stats.vercel.app/api?username=jayleenli&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)
 [![Top Lanugages](https://github-readme-stats.vercel.app/api/top-langs/?username=jayleenli&theme=tokyonight&layout=compact)](https://github.com/anuraghazra/github-readme-stats)